SysManSquad/sysmansquadblogdev/content/posts/2023-04-11-dealing-with-frontline-workers-and-onedrive/index.md

 }
 ```

+&nbsp;
 **Step 2:**
-Then for Each Folder: Desktop, Documents.
-We hold the Current Folder object in a temporary variable.
+Then for each folder: Desktop, Documents.
+We hold the current folder object in a temporary variable.
 This is so if we throw an exception we can act on it.
 The `$psitem` or `$_` pipe variable gets overwritten by the exception in a try/catch statement.
 We then unset the Unpinned attribute, then set the Pinned attribute.
 ```powershell
 # Set the Pinned attribute on the Desktop and Documents folders.
 Unpin if unpinned.
 Pinned if not Pinned